signatureai/signature-core-nodes/docs/nodes/numbers.md

 | ---- | ----- |
 | int  | `INT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class IntOperator:
-        """Performs arithmetic operations on two floats and returns an integer.
+        """Performs arithmetic operations on two floats and returns an integer result.

-        This class supports basic arithmetic operations (+, -, *, /) on two float inputs
+        This class supports basic arithmetic operations between two floating-point numbers and returns
-        and returns the result as an integer.
+        the result as an integer.
+The supported operations are addition, subtraction, multiplication,

-        Methods:
+        and division.

+        Args:
+            left (float): The left operand for the arithmetic operation.
+            right (float): The right operand for the arithmetic operation.
+            operator (str): The arithmetic operator to use ('+', '-', '*', or '/').

+        Returns:
-            execute(**kwargs): Returns the result of the arithmetic operation.
+            tuple[int]: A single-element tuple containing the result of the operation as an integer.

         Raises:
-            ValueError: If the input values are not floats or if the operator is unsupported.
+            ValueError: If either operand is not a float or if the operator is not supported.

+        Notes:
+            - Division results are converted to integers
+            - The returned value is always wrapped in a tuple to maintain consistency with the node system
+            - Input values are limited by MAX_FLOAT constant
         """

         @classmethod